ArtificialIntelligenceToolkit/conx/README.md

 `conx` requires Python3, Keras version 2.0.8 or greater, and some other Python modules that are installed automatically with pip.

-On Linux, you may need to install `libffi` and `libffi-dev` first.
-For example, on Ubuntu or other Debian-based system:
+On Linux, you may need to install `libffi` and `libffi-dev` in order to render layers for the network display.
+If you attempt to display a network and it appears empty, or if you attempt to network.propagate_to_image() and it gives a PIL error, you need these libraries.

+On Ubuntu or other Debian-based system:

 ```bash
 sudo apt install libffi-dev libffi6